This ought to be a great time for gold.

 Amelia Bourdeau, director of foreign exchange at Westpac Institutional Bank, says the Federal Reserve is to blame.
-The meeting minutes released last week showed a hint of hawkish sentiment at the central bank, and she told CNBC's Melissa Lee that was enough to spook gold buyers since the Fed is "the mainstay behind the higher gold trade."
+The released last week showed a hint of hawkish sentiment at the central bank, and she told CNBC's Melissa Lee that was enough to spook gold buyers since the Fed is "the mainstay behind the higher gold trade."

 But a currency is giving hints that gold may be getting ready to rise.

 Brian Kelly of Shelter Harbor Capital points out that over the past few years, the yellow metal usually has been closely correlated with the But lately, the two have diverged, with the Aussie rising and gold stuck.